formkit/docs-content/guides/create-a-custom-input.md

 - Each input should only modify the character at its respective index in the final string.
 - The input handler should call `focus()` on the next input.
-- When the string is the same length as `digits` we update the value of the input by calling `context.node.input()`.
+- When the string is the same length as `digits`, we update the value of the input by calling `context.node.input()`.

 <example
   name="One-time password - input handlers"